syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endtabs %}

 ### CellLongPressedCommand and its Parameter
 When we long presssed the cell, the `CellLongPressedCommand` binds to the command which you defined in your ViewModel.
-With this we can also use the `CellLongPressedCommandParameter` to be passed to the `Command` when it is executed.
+Additionally, we have the option to utilize the `CellLongPressedCommandParameter` for passing data to the Command upon its execution.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}